 From the Chairman

-The Partnership for Urban South Hampshire (PUSH) is an excellent and longstanding example of local authorities, local partners and government agencies working alongside one another for the greater good of South Hampshire and the Isle of Wight.
+The Partnership for South Hampshire (PfSH) is an excellent and longstanding example of local authorities, local partners and government agencies working alongside one another for the greater good of South Hampshire.

 There is an appreciation that economic development, skills and housing issues cut across boundaries of local planning authorities and as such we continue to strive towards improving the overall performance of the South Hampshire and Isle of Wight economy, enhancing employment opportunities by improving skills levels and enabling affordable family homes and good quality jobs for all.

-Despite our ever-changing environment, PUSH maintains a clear vision; to improve the economic performance of the sub-region while recognising that to be sustainable, housing and economic growth need to move ‘hand in hand’.
-PUSH retains a successful track record in meeting its priorities but we are always focusing on adding value and have recently looked at what our priorities should be to help our area thrive.
+Despite our ever-changing environment, PfSH maintains a clear vision; to improve the economic performance of the sub-region while recognising that to be sustainable, housing and economic growth need to move ‘hand in hand’.
+PfSH retains a successful track record in meeting its priorities but we are always focusing on adding value and have recently looked at what our priorities should be to help our area thrive.

 - Sustainably increasing the supply of new homes and the required infrastructure to support them and economic growth more generally